exlunaproject/lua_at_client/README.md

 Lua@Client can be used with mod_lua, CGILua and projects that use the `lp.lua` library.
 It is also integrated and bundled with the latest release of the Sailor MVC Lua Framework (https://github.com/Etiene/sailor).

-To make the client-side Lua usage possible, the project integrates and extends the Lua VM in JavaScript developed by Alexander Gladysh (@agladysh), allowing initial usage of browser-specific JavaScript objects (such as `document`, `window`, etc) from Lua.
+To make the client-side Lua usage possible, the project integrates and extends the Lua VM in JavaScript developed by @agladysh allowing initial usage of browser-specific JavaScript objects (such as `document`, `window`, etc) from Lua.
 You can also use this without any preprocessors, from static HTML pages (see the examples folder for some simple example usage).

 Lua@Client also provides on-the-fly conversion of Lua libraries to JavaScript.
-This allows you to load files and modules via a standard `<script>` tag.
+This allows to load files and modules via a standard `<script>` tag.

 ## Development Status #